-In grades K-4, the Kindergarten Teaching Fellow or the Learning Expert Teacher will organize students' makeup work.
-For the students in higher grades, each teacher outlines his/her policy for the completion of missed homework assignments, quizzes, and tests in the Course Syllabus.
+In primary grades, the Kindergarten Teaching Fellow or the Learning Expert Teacher will organize students' make-up work.
+For students in grade 4 without Learning Expert Teachers and grades 5-12, each teacher outlines his/her policy for the completion of missed homework assignments, quizzes, and tests in the Course Syllabus.
 However, the general policy is as follows:

 - The student is responsible for asking his/her teacher about all missed homework, quizzes, and tests upon his/her return. - The teacher is responsible for outlining a time schedule for the completion of missed assignments, quizzes, and tests and clearly communicating this information to the student.
-The time available for completion of assignments depends on the length of absence. - The teacher may require the student to attend Student Hour sessions to set up a schedule for missed work or to take missed guizzes and tests. - The teacher identifies which tests and guizzes must be taken during his/her Student Hours. - The student must complete all homework assignments within the timeline designated by the teacher.
+The time available for completion of assignments depends on the length of absence. - The teacher may require the student to attend Student Hour sessions to set up a schedule for missed work or to take missed guizzes and tests. - The teacher identifies which tests and quizzes must be taken during his/her Student Hours. - The student must complete all homework assignments within the timeline designated by the teacher.